I remember when our church in Emmett, Idaho, finally was able to retire the mortgage.

 Our parish had a pot luck dinner; several parish members spoke, including my mother, and then a ceremony to burn the mortgage.
-I was 11 years old then and knew nothing of money or a mortgage, what I do remember was how happy everyone was.
+I was 11 years old then and knew nothing of money or a mortgage; I remember how happy everyone was.
 No mortgage meant they owned their church!

-Help is available, here is a link to a nonprofit counseling service, ask for help: https://www.nfcc.org/
+Help is available; here is a link to a nonprofit counseling service; ask for help: https://www.nfcc.org/.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.